RockfordWei/SwiftREPLDemo/README.md

 This project demonstrates how to load & run a Swift module dynamically.

+## Release Notes

+Make sure that Swift 3.1 tool chain has already installed on your macOS / Ubuntu Linux

 ## Quick Start

 Clone this project and run the `run.sh` to see the result, as commands below: